wp-plugins/wp-ajaxify-comments/readme.txt

 Summarized the WP-Ajaxify-Comments plugin hooks into your theme and improves the usability of the comment form by validating and adding comments without the need of complete page reloads.

+== Screenshots ==

+1. Info popup overlay after the comment has successfully been posted
+2. Error popup overlay with error message when posting a comment failed

 == Installation ==

 1. Upload wp-ajaxify-comments.zip to your WordPress plugins directory, usually `wp-content/plugins/` and unzip the file.
 It will create a `wp-content/plugins/wp-ajaxify-comments/` directory.